BetExChange/Client/README.md

 - A "positions" section should exist and display a table with Pieces, Price and Expiration for each product.
 - A "Add position" button should also exist in the "positions" section.
 - A "exchange activity" section should exist, displaying information for the products based on a specified time period.
-- A "current market state" section should exist, displaying listings and offers for the product from the market.
+- A "current market state" section should exist, displaying positions and offers for the product from the market.

 ---